gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | i | boolean |  |
 | b | boolean |  |

-Get all the details of a items added to cart  by uid.
-If successful, returns a Cart resource in the response body specified in CartResponse
+Use this API to redeem a fixed no. of reward points by applying it to the cart.

 *Success Response:*

-The Cart object.
-See example below or refer CartResponse for details
+Success.
+Returns a Cart object.
+Check the example shown below or refer `CartResponse` for more details.

 Schema: `CartResponse`